-Who to test - Trusted Accreditation
+Who to Test - Trusted Accreditation

 Independence is key to ensuring the objectivity and integrity of test results.
 Building up a pool of qualified third-party testers is critical.
 Concerted efforts by industry bodies and governments will be useful to grow capabilities in this area.
 Eventually, an accreditation mechanism could be developed to ensure independence and competency.
-This is common practice in many domains (e.g. finance).
-Many audit and professional services firms are understandably increasingly keen to grow some initial Al audit capability and services.
+This is common practice in many domains (e.g., finance).
+Many audit and professional services firms are understandably increasingly keen to grow initial Al audit capabilities and services.

-22 For instance, in the White House Voluntary Commitments, several AI companies pledged to conduct external model red teaming as a means of demonstrating trust.
+30For instance, in the White House Voluntary Commitments, several AI companies pledged to conduct external model red teaming as a means of demonstrating trust.
+Benchmarking is another approach to third-party testing.

-23 Stanford's Holistic Evaluation of Language Models is an example of a third-party conducting benchmark tests today.
+31 Stanford's Holistic Evaluation of Language Models is an example of a third-party conducting benchmark tests today.